geoffboyd/irc-botster/README.md

   * Alternatively, use PM2 to run the bot in the background

-Note in case you choose to get rid of the existing database.
-You'll want to add a fortune, insult, or 8 ball prediction to generate the table to start collecting those things.
+Note in case you choose to get rid of the existing database: You'll want to add a fortune, insult, or 8 ball prediction to generate the table to start collecting those things.
 The easiest way is just to run the insultadd command.